-7.4 Other Simulation Tools
+7.4 Other simulation tools

 We end this section with a review of simulation tools for interconnection networks.
-SICOSYS [19], developed at the University of Cantabria, performs simulations of switching components with a high level of detail, providing timing information similar to that achieved using hardware simulators.
+We start with SICOSYS [20], developed at the University of Cantabria.
+It performs simulations of switching components with a high level of detail, providing timing information similar to that achieved using hardware simulators.
 Its large footprint does not allow it to simulate very large networks, but it is extremely useful for on-chip and on-board networks.
-SICOSYS can be fed with synthetic workloads and application traces, and can also be integrated with other tools to perform full system simulation.
+SICOSYS can be feed with synthetic workloads and application traces, and can also be integrated with other tools to perform full system simulation.

-The Flexim 1.2 simulator [26], developed at the University of Southern California, shares many design principles with FSIN.
+The Flexim 1.2 simulator [27], developed at the University of Southern California, shares many design principles with FSIN.
 A main difference is that Flexim is designed for routers using wormhole switching, while FSIN uses virtual cut-through switching.
-Flexim supports synthesized traffic patterns or trace-driven traffic, although no details of the mechanism involved can be found in the documentation.
+Flexim supports synthesized traffic patterns or trace-driven traffic, although no detail of the involved mechanism can be found in the documentation.

 The Parallel Programming Laboratory at the University of Illinois at Urbana-Champaign maintains BigNetSim [6].
-Its design is very different from INSEE, SICOSYS, or Flexim.
-It works alongside BigSim, a system emulator able to run applications specifically compiled for it.
-The emulator captures a collection of tasks (blocks of computation and communication) on a number of processors along with their dependencies and writes these tasks to trace files.
+Its design is very different to INSEE, SICOSYS, or Flexim.
+It works alongside with BigSim, a system emulator able to run applications specifically compiled for it.
+The emulator captures a collection of tasks on a number of processors along with their dependencies and writes these tasks to trace files.
 BigNetSim reads the traces and simulates the execution of the original tasks by elapsing time, satisfying dependencies, and spawning additional tasks by passing messages through a detailed network contention model.
-This generates corrected times for each event (advancing or delaying the simulation clock) which can be used to analyze its performance on the target machine.
-As happens with Dimemas, focus is more on application performance than on network analysis.
+This generates corrected times for each event which can be used to analyze its performance on the target machine.